NexPlayer/iOS-SDK/advanced.md

 Once HLS content has been stored by NexPlayer, to retrieve and play that content offline:

-1. Set the bitrate usingsetVideoBitrates:len:withOption:to thesamebitrate used to store the HLS content.
+1. Set the bitrate using setVideoBitrates:len:withOption:to the same bitrate used to store the HLS content.
 2. Implement the `NXHTTPRetrieveDelegate` protocol and call the `HTTPRetrieve:url:retrieve    Offset:receivedLength:outputBuffer:retrievedSize:` function to retrieve offline content.
 3. Open, start, and stop the player normally as with any HLS content (except that the previously stored content will be played).